Chesapeake names ex-Conoco chief Dunham chairman

 "It's a bad decision justified by flawed logic," he said.
 "They are keeping the director who chaired the audit committee that failed in its oversight and is now investigating what went wrong."

-The five new directors will replace Richard Davidson, Kathleen Eisbrenner, Frank Keating and Don Nickles - who resigned - and Charles Maxwell, who retired.
+The five new directors will replace Richard Davidson, Kathleen Eisbrenner, Frank Keating and Don Nickles - who resigned - and Charles Maxwell, who retired at an annual meeting on June 8.

 McClendon retains some power despite the changes.
 The board amended company bylaws to give the CEO the authority to call board meetings and special shareholder meetings.

-The company's shares ended 4.8 percent lower at $18.12 on the New York Stock Exchange.
-That compares with a 5 percent decline in the SIG Oil Exploration and Production Index .EPX
+(Additional reporting by Matt Daily and Michael Erman. writing by Matt Daily and Patricia Kranz; editing by Bernadette Baum and Andre Grenon)

-(Additional reporting by Matt Daily, Michael Erman, Ernest Scheyder and Sam Forgione Writing by Matt Daily and Patricia Kranz; Editing by Bernadette Baum and Andre Grenon)
+(This story corrects reference to Sinopec interest in 8th paragraph to company assets, not company)